awojaczek-security/SOC-Incident-Analysis_Labs/SOC120 - Phishing Mail Detected - Internal to Internal/00_README/README.md

 The IP address 172[.]16[.]20[.]3 was analyzed using VirusTotal.
 The scan results showed 0 detections across all security vendors, indicating no known malicious activity or reputation concerns at the time of analysis.

 <p align="center">
   <img src="../02_Tools_VT_&_AbuseIPD/VirusTotal.png" width="600">
   <br>
   <em>Figure 3: VirusTotal Screenshot</em>

+Additionally, we verify this information in the AbuseIPDB database.
+In this case, no suspicious traces were found either.

 </p>
 <p align="center">
   <img src="../02_Tools_VT_&_AbuseIPD/AbuseIPDB.png" width="600">